 CarPlay is Apple’s standard for connecting an iPhone with the car’s infotainment system.
 It displays supported apps on the car’s built-in display and lets the user control them with Siri or the car’s controls.
-CarPlay’s purpose is to provide a smarter and safer way to use an iPhone while driving.
+CarPlay’s purpose is to provide a safer way to use an iPhone while driving.

 How does CarPlay work?